 My sister gave me a gift a while ago, a little dancing panda for our car.

 Every time I get in the car I'm reminded of my baby out there waiting for mommy, far across the sea.
-I'm reminded to dance though this wait, to not become complacent but continue to live my life for the little one I have now but to never let go of that dream.
+I'm reminded to dance through this wait, to not become complacent but continue to live my life for the little one I have now but to never let go of that dream.
 That my God will provide once that time comes.
 Just keep dancing and one day our family will be whole.